EcoExtreML/STEMMUS_SCOPE/README.md

 # STEMMUS_SCOPE
-Integrated code of SCOPE and STEMMUS
+Integrated code of SCOPE and STEMMUS.

 (1) How to run STEMMUS_SCOPE v1.0.0 on CRIB: